Bettis Atomic Power Laboratory

 Westinghouse's Nuclear Power Division adapted the PWR design for commercial use and built the first commercial nuclear power plant in the United States, the Shippingport Power Plant in the west hills of Pittsburgh.

 The laboratory had two supercomputers listed on the 26th TOP500 List (November 2005).
 Ranked 97 a 1,090 processor Opteron system and ranked 405 a 536 processor Itanium 2 system.

-The laboratory is also home to the U.S. Navy's Bettis Reactor Engineering School.
+The laboratory also provides support for the U.S. Navy's Reactor Engineering School.
 The school provides a post-graduate certificate program in nuclear engineering with a focus on nuclear reactor design, construction, and operations.
 It is open only to naval personnel and Bettis engineers.

 The laboratory had been chosen to develop the Project Prometheus nuclear power source for the JIMO (Jupiter Icy Moons Orbiter) project, however, funding for this program was cancelled in the fall of 2005.